sheikita/Discord-Text-Classification-Model-NLP/README.md

 The goal of the project is to build a classification model that will classify any new topic submission to the adequate category ( API, Account Server Management, Chat, Mobile, Merchandise, Other, Overlay and Game Store).

-Dataset: Scraped from Discord's Forum site using Beautiful Soup

 Jupyter Notebook: Capstone Project 2- E2E Classification Model.ipynb contains code used to transform text data into their numerical representation, then apply supervised learning models that could learn.
 Tested different scenarios such as removing stopwords, tf-idf.